San Miguel Corporation: History

-San Miguel Brewery, Inc. (1913–1963)
+Incorporated as San Miguel Brewery, Inc. (1913–1963)

 By 1913, imported beer represented only 12% of the total consumption in the Philippines; San Miguel held an 88% share of the industry.
-Róxas died in Paris, France in 1913.
+Róxas died in Paris in 1913.
 Soon after, Benito Legarda and Gonzalo Tuasón made it advisable to change the form of the company from a firm of co-participants to a corporation (San Miguel Brewery, Inc.).
-Róxas's son, Antonio Róxas de Ayala, was appointed president, with Enrique Brías de Coya and Don Ramón J. Fernández as managers.
+Róxas's son, Antonio Róxas de Ayala, was appointed president, with Enrique Brías de Coya and Ramón J. Fernández as managers.

 By 1914, San Miguel began to export, with its products finding ready markets in Hong Kong, Shanghai and Guam.
 When the First World War broke out, exports came to a temporary halt due to difficulties such as shortage of raw materials and the consequent rise in manufacturing costs.
-It was not until Prohibition was repealed in the United States that San Miguel was able to resume exports to Guam and later to Honolulu, Territory of Hawaii.
+It was not until Prohibition was repealed in the United States that San Miguel was able to resume exports to Guam and later to Honolulu.
 By the end of 1914, Enrique Brías, after seeing that his efforts and industry had resulted in a progressive and prosperous business, retired from active business life in favour of his son, Antonio Brías y Róxas.
 In 1918, Antonio Róxas resigned from his position as president.